 How Much Should My Child Be Eating?

 How much should my child be eating?
 Many times we think kids aren’t eating “anything” when they are eating the appropriate portion sizes for their age.
+Feeding picky toddlers and kids can be a challenge, but when your expectations are in the right place, it helps.

 Find out what appropriate portion sizes for young kids really are.
 It’s so hard to know what is enough and we worry our kids are not getting the nourishment they need.
+Children’s stomachs are not as big as an adult.
+A muffin tin cup is enough fruit or vegetable for a child’s portion sizes, and protein and grain are even less.

 Portion sizes for kids